andrewbutterfield/rtems-docs/eng/fv/approaches.rst

   Process Algebras: e.g., CSP, CCS, pi-calculus, LOTOS

-    The model systems in terms of the sequence of externally observable events that they perform.
-There is no explicit definition of the abstract states, but their underlying semantics is given as a state machine, where the states are deduced from the overall behaviour of the system, and events denote transitions between these state.
+    These model systems in terms of the sequence of externally observable events that they perform.
+There is no explicit definition of the abstract states, but their underlying semantics is given as a state machine, where the states are deduced from the overall behavior of the system, and events denote transitions between these states.
 In general both the number of such states and length of observed event sequences are unbounded.
     While temporal logics can be used to express properties, many process algebras use their own notation to express desired properties by simpler systems.
-A technique called bisimulation is used reason about the relationships between these.
+A technique called bisimulation is used to reason about the relationships between these.

   Most of the methods above start with formal specifications/models.
 Also